Mina329/Instant-AI-Tasks/Tasks/Task 8/README.md

 Power Query is a data transformation and data preparation tool developed by Microsoft.
 It is part of the Microsoft Power Platform suite of business intelligence and data analytics tools, which also includes Power BI, Power Pivot, and Power Automate (previously known as Microsoft Flow).

 Power Query is designed to help users discover, connect, transform, and combine data from various sources into a format that is suitable for analysis and reporting.
 It is particularly useful when working with large and complex datasets that require cleaning, shaping, and merging from different sources.
-## Compare between Azure, GCP and AWS
+## Compare between Azure, GCP and AWS from Price plans perspective

 | Aspect                        | Azure                                       | GCP                                       | AWS                                          |
 |-------------------------------|---------------------------------------------|-------------------------------------------|----------------------------------------------|